aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 ./employee-portal help
 ```

-Let's try to add a new meeting into our table.
+Let's try to add a new meeting into your table.
-To see what data we need to specify, do:
+To see what data you need to specify, do:

 <!-- !test check help put-meeting -->
 ```bash